alberto-dellera/alberto-dellera.github.io/_posts/2009-05-24-order-keys-inside-index-blocks.md

 Of course there's a price to be paid for modifications, since each modification has to keep the row directory ordered, thus shifting the slots of the row directory, which is a relatively expensive operation.
 Oracle pays an higher bill at modification time to save (hugely) at read time.

-As a final observation: note that the branch block visit can be considered a binary search as well, "pre-calculated" by the B+tree structure - the ordering inside a block is just the same divide-and-conquer algorithm applied in a different way.
+As a final observation: note that the branch block visit is a generalization of the binary search (actually named binary+) as well, "pre-calculated" by the B+tree structure - the ordering inside a block is just the same divide-and-conquer algorithm applied in a different way.